 Church signs, newsletters, etc., are a fertile breeding ground for this trope:

 World Youth Day 2008 took place in Australia, and the attendees got religious text messages on their mobiles.
 These switched the "you" for a "u" and so on.
 An article was published about how they were doing it to "speak their language", and quoting "experts" on how the message would be "seen as cool".
-They somehow didn't get that people use text speak because it's just quicker (and costs less on programs that charge per character).

 Another case of religious messages in texting format, was the following mind-meltingly bad church sign that went up in Pennsylvania.